Arkady23/https.net/README.md

              with the 404 code - file was not found.
 To compress traffic, files compressed using gzip method of the name.expansion.gz type are supported, for example - index.html.gz or library.js.gz etc.
-     -c      Name of the file containing the PFX certificate for the TLS 1.3     kornienko.ru.pfx protocol.
+     -c      Name of the file containing the PFX certificate for the TLS 1.3     .pfx protocol.
 If the path is not specified, the certificate is searched for in the folder where the https.net server is located and in the root folder containing the domains.